kordan/moodle-mod_surveypro/README.md

 This module has been developed to address the need for highly validated data collection to gather customized information.
 It was developed to solve data collection problems in the author's work environment.
 What it was needed was, basically:
-- an extremely controlled data collection;
+- an extremely controlled data collection.
-- the ability to create web surveys quickly;
+- the ability to create web surveys quickly.
 - a product that was adaptable as quickly as possible.
 Surveypro plugin enables the creation of custom surveys by assembling fields and format elements.